IT professionals on the market

 Belarusians are pursuing the opening towards the West.
 However, it seems unlikely that Russia will let go of its influences any time soon.
 After the heavily disputed results of the presidential election in 2020 (which haven’t been recognized by most global leaders, including the European Parliament), mass protests erupted throughout the country.
 Since then, government-imposed connectivity and cellular service outages have been periodically disrupting work for thousands of digital workers, affecting their workflows and impacting service delivery.

-Reacting to these events, IT specialists joined grassroots movements, and thousands of them have even signed an open letter calling for re-elections.
-Following the country's alarming situation and a shattered business climate, analysts anticipate a mass exodus of Belarusian IT workers abroad unless anything changes in the next few months.
+Reacting to these events, IT specialists joined grassroots movements, and thousands of them signed an open letter calling for re-elections.
+Moreover, Belarus experienced a mass exodus of skilled IT workers, due to the alarming situation in the country.

 Software is the number one Belarusian export to the USA, comprising over one-third of its total exports.
 Its value in 2019 was estimated at ca. $2 billion.